Topological instabilities in families of semilinear parabolic problems subject to nonlinear perturbations: A revised framework for the topological robustness of families of semilinear parabolic equations

 \end{Def}

-\begin{Rmk} When the domain $\Omega$ is fixed, we will simply say that a family functions is admissible without referring to $\Omega$.
-We will make also often the abuse of language that consists of saying that given an admissible family of functions, the corresponding family of elliptic problems is also admissible. \end{Rmk}
+\begin{Rmk} When the domain $\Omega$ is {\mkr clear from the context}, we simply say that a family of functions is $(X;Y)$-compatible without referring to $\Omega$.
+We will also often say that the family of elliptic problems \eqref{Eq_family-ellip} is $(X;Y)$-compatible, when the corresponding family of function $\{f_{\lambda}\}$ is $(X;Y)$-compatible. \end{Rmk}